Allielin0404/group6-Cmp1-6/README.md

 ---

 ## Project Overview
-This project is a Python-based university enrolment system that provides both a Command-Line Interface (CLI) and a Graphical User Interface (GUI).
+This project is a Python-based university enrolment system that provides both a Command-Line Interface (CLI) (full functions) and a Graphical User Interface (GUI) (partly functions).

 Students can register, log in, manage their accounts, and enrol or remove subjects.
 Administrators can manage and maintain student data records through various functions.